 Manufacturing provides more jobs and higher earnings in rural areas than many other sectors, including agriculture and mining.
 Manufacturing is also relatively more important to the rural economy than to the urban economy.

-However, U.S. manufacturing employment has been declining since the 1950s.
-Between 2001 and 2015, a period that included the 2001 and 2007-09 recessions, manufacturing employment fell by close to 30 percent.
+Between 2001 and 2015, a period that included the 2001 and 2007-09 recessions, manufacturing employment fell by close to 30 percent, however.
 Because of manufacturing’s prevalence in rural America, this decline hit rural areas disproportionately hard.
 A better understanding of the factors affecting the survival of rural manufacturing plants may help develop strategies to retain these jobs.

 Manufacturing Remains an Important Source of Employment in Rural America